Ecommerce Email Best Practices

 - 2pm: Not a popular time, but still manages to get people viewing their emails.

 - 8pm: People check their emails for one last time before calling it a day.

 - 6am: People check their emails before starting the day.

 More and more Ecommerce businesses are relying on automation to send key emails to their customers.
-Abandoned cart, sale on wishlist items, reorder or back in stock notifications, win-backs, and review emails are popular automated emails to send.
+Abandoned carts, sales on wishlist items, reorder or back-in-stock notifications, win-backs, and review emails are popular automated emails to send.
 These can be configured and connected to your store to keep your customers engaged, drive sales, and ensure customers keep you top-of-mind.
 If you’re unsure what emails you should automate or how often to send them out, let Jennergy help!

 For more on cart abandonment emails see our post here.